The project

-Collegio Carlo Alberto is the host for the project "PFAS Exposure and Children Development: Evidence from an Italian Environmental Incident" (PECHID), awarded the Seal of Excellence (SoE) by the European Commission for a Marie Sklodowska-Curie Individual Fellowship, and funded by Compagnia di San Paolo with a Trapezio grant, which is awarded to a selection of excellent Horizon projects.
+Collegio Carlo Alberto is the host for the project "PFAS Exposure and Children Development: Evidence from an Italian Environmental Incident" (PECHID), awarded the Seal of Excellence (SoE) by the European Commission for a Marie Sklodowska-Curie Individual Fellowship.
+The project is funded by Compagnia di San Paolo with Trapezio grant, awarded to a selection of excellent Horizon projects.

 Motivation

-Per- and polyfluoroalkyl substances (PFAS) are highly stable carbon fluorine compounds that have been used since the forties to make products water- or grease-proof.
+Per- and polyfluoroalkyl substances (PFAS) are highly stable carbon fluorine compounds used since the fifties, among other things, to make products heat and water resistant.
 These substances, informally known as “forever chemicals,” persist in the environment and can accumulate in the body.
 The American CDC, in its fourth National Report on Human Exposure to Environmental Chemicals, concluded that “PFAS are found in the blood of people and animals all over the world”.
 While many recent studies showed robust associations between PFAS exposure and adverse health effects, including among children and newborns, there is currently no evidence proving a causal link.
-The project aims to fill in this gap by providing the first causal evidence on the relationship between PFAS exposure, children's health, and cognitive development.
+The main aim of the project is to fill this gap by providing the first credible causal evidence on the relationship between PFAS exposure, children's cognitive development and health.

 Execution